 Student Opportunity: Immigration & Compliance provides advice in good faith, based on information that you give us about your current situation.

-We endeavor to ensure that our advice is accurate but it is subject to change, often at short notice.
+We endeavour to ensure that our advice is accurate but it is subject to change, often at short notice.

 We cannot accept responsibility for any errors or omissions, for consequences arising from the use of our advice nor for decisions made by the Home Office or other agencies regarding immigration applications.